What is a Hot Water Recirculating Pump?

 Many pumps are designed with sensors and timers.
 The sensor shuts the pump off once hot water has made a complete loop.
 A timer allows you to control when the pump is active.
 You can set it to shut off automatically at night, while you’re at work, or when you’re on vacation.
 If your pump does not have these features, a plumbing professional can help you add them.

-This is option is not for everyone.
 The cost of the pump and the additional pipe needed can be pricey.
 In addition, many New Mexico home designs make it difficult to add the pipe needed for this system.
 If this solution is difficult for your home or budget, there is still another option.

 Option #2